 “I had to get myself into the middle of the verge and go and say thank you – shake their hands and tell them what a wonderful job they were doing – and almost lose my life in the process of getting across the road with all these tin rattlings.”

 Over the years Louise never shied away from any task, even those she didn’t fully understand.
 “Things like the finance committee,” she recalls, “I often used to ask questions, quite naïve questions, about financial things … but the men often said ‘I’m glad you asked that question’.
 They never had the courage to ask questions because they didn’t want to look foolish”.

-Louise is now Patron of Auxiliaries at the RCH.
-She received an Order of Australia Medal in 1999 for her work with the RCH Auxiliaries and remains a passionate advocate for the hospital.
+Louise is the Patron of Auxiliaries at the RCH, a position she has held since 1998.
+She received an Order of Australia Medal in 1999 for her work with the RCH Auxiliaries, and in 2021 was made a Member of the Order of Australia.
 But for all the work she has done for the hospital, Louise says she’s received much more than she’s given.

 “To be in amongst the compassionate people that are part of an organisation like this is stimulating, it’s part of my makeup that I appreciate that there are good people doing good things and I want to be part of it I suppose … It’s not giving back, it’s just being part of helping if you can … I am going to keep going as long as I can.”

 Listen to an audio extract from Louise Gourlay’s 2019 oral history interview

 “It was like a full-time job because I was involved with so many different aspects of it.
 So I was very fortunate – and still am – because even at this late age I still do things.
 And I’ve got friends who used to work for other charities but they’ve sort of grown out of it; but this place goes on, you can just keep going on, it never stops.
 That’s the wonderful thing about it.”